Top Dog Choice

 In the brain

-• Synaptic reorganization (neural pruning): little-used connections eliminated, used ones strengthened.
+• Synaptic reorganization (neural pruning): little-used connections are eliminated, used ones are strengthened.

 • Prefrontal cortex still maturing (emotional regulation, impulse inhibition).